An adaptive kernel-split quadrature method for parameter-dependent layer potentials: Conclusions

 \section{Conclusions}

-We present a robust recursive algorithm that allows the method of Helsing et al. to be applied, for any $\alpha$, to the modified Helmholtz equation, modified biharmonic equation and modified Stokes equations.
-Before, this was not possible for large $\alpha$, which corresponds to small timesteps with semi-implicit marching schemes for the heat equation and the time-dependent Stokes and Navier-Stokes equations.
+We present a robust recursive algorithm that allows the method of Helsing et al. to be applied, for any $\alpha$, to the modified Helmholtz equation, modified biharmonic equation and modified Stokes equations \revOne{on smooth geometries}.
+Before, this was not possible for large $\alpha$, which corresponds to small time-steps with semi-implicit marching schemes for the heat equation and the time-dependent Stokes and Navier-Stokes equations.
 Our algorithm is fully adaptive, and the additional computational time it requires scales as $\log \alpha$.
 Our choice of the parameters $\Ceps$ and $\Reps$ is based on numerical observations and provide excellent results.
-We will at a later date expand this report by adding an error analysis, together with error estimates that can be used for parameter selection.